EsrafilElahi/esrafilelahi/README.md

 Hi there my name is esrafil

-a frontend developer and master's student in software engineering field, committed to work and inter-team coordination and structured, capable of solving bugs and challenges and managing tasks, who loves to learn, improve and teach others
+I am a Frontend developer, finishing my master's degree in software engineering.
+I am committed, structured, excellent at managing tasks, and great at inter-team coordination.
+I welcome new challenges and love solving problems and bugs.
+I love to learn, improve, and teach others.

 💻  I’m Currently Learning Backend Nodejs, Express, MongoDB, ... <br/>
 📄 &nbsp;Please have a look at my [LinkedIn](https://www.linkedin.com/in/esrafil-elahi/) for more details about me